daac-tools/daachorse/README.md

 assert_eq!(None, it.next());
 ```

-### Finding non-overlapped occurrences with the standard matching
+### Finding non-overlapping occurrences with standard matching

 If you do not want to allow positional overlap, use `find_iter()` instead.
-It performs the search on the Aho-Corasick automaton
+It performs the search on
-and reports patterns first found in each iteration.
+the Aho-Corasick automaton and reports the first matching pattern found at each search position.

 ```rust
 use daachorse::DoubleArrayAhoCorasick;